Skip to main content

 // Query all inventory for store 15

-const allInventory = await cortex.mutable.list("grocery-stores", {
+const allInventory = await cortex.mutable.list({

 keyPrefix: "store-15:inventory:",